dantevasudevan/dantevasudevan.github.io/index.md

 # About Me

-My name is Dante Vasudevan.
+My name is Dante Vasudevan. <br>
-I am a student aspiring electrical engineering at University of Illinois at Urbana-Champaign.
-I have an interest in soccer, and chess, but most of all I love learning new things.
+I am a semiconductor engineer, an alumni of University of Illinois a Urbana Champaign.
+I have an interest in soccer, and chess, but most of all I love learning new things. <br>
+Think of the most incredible person you know.
+Now double that and give it to the next person.
+You can imagine that person is me.
+(Your imagination may differ from reality)

 <br>
 <br>